 The U.S. Food and Drug Administration determined that at least 480 nursing home residents died as a result of bed rails between 1985 to 2009.
 State officials are in hopes that this latest incident will raise awareness of how important it is to monitor residents and to ensure that their bed rails are functioning correctly.

 If you or a loved one has been victim to nursing home abuse, keep in mind that an experienced nursing home abuse attorney can help you.
-Our leading nursing home abuse lawyers at McIver Brown law firm have helped numerous clients go on to get the justice they’re entitled to.
-Contact us today for a free consultation.
+Nursing home abuse lawyers have helped numerous clients go on to get the justice they’re entitled to.
+Call today for a free consultation.

 Minnesota Nursing Home Cited for Failing to Report Nursing Home Abuse